 Poverty Reduction Strategy paper for Serbia which is a medium -term development framework directed at reducing key forms of poverty.
 The activities envisaged by the PRS are directed at dynamic development and economic growth, prevention of new poverty as a consequence of economic restructuring and care for the traditionally poor groups.

-2005 - 2015 Tourism Development Strategy, Republic of Serbia, developed by the Ministry of Trade, Tourism and Services, Republic of Serbia, describes the current state of tourism in Serbia, the possibilities for further tourism development in relation to trends in tourism world, the description of the development of competing countries instruments, the strategic advantages and disadvantages of Serbian tourism, tourism development goals, tourism development vision, etc. The strategy includes the competitiveness plan, investment strategy and marketing plan.
+2005-2010 Tourism Development Strategy, Republic of Serbia, developed by the Ministry of Trade, Tourism and Services, Republic of Serbia, incorporates the first phase report, the competitiveness plan and a strategic marketing plan.